Combinatorial knot Floer homology and tangle decompositions

 \begin{dfn} A grid diagram $\G$ is called \textit{standard} if any maximal non-essential square domain $D$ with $|D\cap\mathbb{O}|-|D\cap\mathbb{X}|=2$ is naturally identified with $\mathbb{E}_l$ for some $l$. \end{dfn}

 \begin{lem} Any prime diagonal knot admits a standard diagonal grid diagram.
 Furthermore, there is a minimal standard diagonal grid diagram among all diagonal grid diagrams representing the knot. \end{lem} \begin{proof} Let $\G$ be a minimal diagonal grid diagram.
-A standard grid diagram is obtained by applying grid moves to each maximal non-essential square domain $D$ satisfying $|D\cap\mathbb{O}|-|D\cap\mathbb{X}|=2$.
+By Lemma \ref{lem:non-essential - integer tangle}, each maximal non-essential square domain $D$ represents an integer tangle.
+Since $\G$ is minimal, $D$ must be $\mathbb{E}_l$ or $\mathbb{E}'_l$.
+If the square domain is $\mathbb{E}'_l$, then there is a sequence of grid moves that transforms it into $\mathbb{E}_l$ (see Figure~\ref{fig:El2}).
 The resulting grid diagram is the same size as $\G$ since $\mathbb{E}_l$ is minimal among diagonal planar grids representing an integer tangle. \end{proof}

 \begin{lem} Let $\G$ be a minimal, standard, diagonal grid diagram representing a prime diagonal knot $K$.
-If an essential square domain $D_1$ and a non-essential domain $D_2$, both satisfying
+If an essential square domain $D_1$ and a non-essential domain $D_2$ with

 intersect, then one is contained in the other. \end{lem} \begin{proof} Let $D_0$ be the square domain that is the intersection of $D_1$ and $D_2$.
 Suppose that $D_1-D_0$ and $D_2-D_0$ are nontrivial.
-Since $D_2$ is naturally identified with $\mathbb{E}_l$ and $D_0$ is contained in $D_2$, $D_0$ must be identified with $\mathbf{E}_{l'}$ for some $l'<l$.
+Since $D_2$ is naturally identified with $\mathbb{E}_l$ and $D_0$ is contained in $D_2$, $D_0$ must be identified with $\mathbb{E}_{l'}$ for some $l'<l$.
 Suppose that $D_0$ is in the lower right of $D_1$, and in the upper left of $D_2$.
 Then the bottom row of $D_1$ does not contain an $X$-marking, which implies $D_1$ is not essential.
 If $D_0$ is in the lower right of $D_2$ and in the upper left of $D_1$, then a similar argument implies that $D_1$ is not essential. \end{proof}

 \begin{prop} Let $\G$ be a minimal, standard, diagonal grid diagram representing a prime diagonal knot $K$.
 If $\G$ has at least one essential domain $D$ with $|D\cap\mathbb{O}|-|D\cap\mathbb{X}|=2$, then we have